lionelchambon/CompEcon_Replication-Project/README.md

 - Table 4
 - Table 5

+We choose not to include the Figure 2, due to it being a statistic description of data of another paper.

+All of the obtained figures and tables are described and discussed in the package website.

 # Tests procedure and results

 We used the `Test` package to test the quality of the replicated data, and compare it with the data from the Replication package.